apache/flink/docs/dev/table/sql/create.md

 - Ascending timestamps: `WATERMARK FOR rowtime_column AS rowtime_column - INTERVAL '0.001' SECOND`.

   Emits a watermark of the maximum observed timestamp so far minus 1.
-Rows that have a timestamp equal to the max timestamp are not late.
+Rows that have a timestamp equal and smaller to the max timestamp are not late.

 - Bounded out of orderness timestamps: `WATERMARK FOR rowtime_column AS rowtimeField - INTERVAL 'string' timeUnit`.